matter-labs/zksync-era/eigenda-integration.md

 ## Scope

 The scope of this first milestone is to spin up a local EigenDA dev environment, spin up a local zksync-era dev environment and integrate them.
 Instead of sending 4844 blobs, the zksync-era sends blobs to EigenDA.
-EigenDA provides a high level client called [eigenda-proxy](https://github.com/Layr-Labs/eigenda-proxy), and it is used to communicate with the EigenDA disperser in a secury and easy way.
 On L1, mock the verification logic, such that blocks continue building.
 Increase the blob size from 4844 size to 2MiB blob.
 Deploy the integration to Holesky testnet and provide scripts to setup a network using EigenDA as DA provider.

 ## Common changes